thinhong/cpp_training/docs/manual.md

 * `initialValue`: number of individuals within this compartment at the initial stage (t = 0)
 * `linkedCompartment`: a vector of name of input or output compartments linked to this compartment
 * `isIn`: a vector of boolean value corresponding to each compartment in the linkedCompartment above, to determine that corresponding compartment is input or output compartment (`true` = input compartment, `false` = output compartment)
-* `linkedWeight`: a vector of numbers indicate the "weight" of the corresponding compartment, view example below
+* `outWeights`: a vector of numbers indicate the "weight" of the corresponding compartment, view example below

 **Example**
 ```